Points of quantum $\mathrm{SL}_n$ coming from quantum snakes: Quantum matrices

-Here, we use the usual convention that the entry $\vec{M}_{ij}$ of a matrix $\vec{M}$ is the entry in the $i$-th row and $j$-th column.
-Note that, crucially, the order of $\vec{M}_{ik}$ and $\vec{N}_{kj}$ in the above equation matters since these elements might not commute. \end{definition}
+\end{definition} Here, we use the usual convention that the entry $\vec{M}_{ij}$ of a matrix $\vec{M}$ is the entry in the $i$-th row and $j$-th column.
+Note that the order of $\vec{M}_{ik}$ and $\vec{N}_{kj}$ in the above equation matters since these elements might not commute in $\mathscr{T}$.